-Our policy is that fees will be paid in full by the second week of the course, and are not negotiable.
+Our policy is that fees will be paid in full by the second week of a course, and are not negotiable.
 There are no discounts or special consideration with fees.
-For courses longer than 12 weeks, fees can be paid by term or semester, at the course leader’s discretion.
-The course leader sets the fees to cover the expenses of the course.
+For courses longer than 12 weeks, fees can be paid by term or semester, at the Course Leader's discretion.
+The Course Leader sets the fees to cover the expenses of the course.
 The fees may include the cost of morning or afternoon tea provisions, if members of the class are willing to organise this.

 Yes.
-Click on the Activites link above to see the other events that U3A organises.
+Click on the Activities link above to see the other events that U3A organises.

 The cost to belong to U3A is in two parts.
 Everyone who joins U3A must pay a membership fee of $30 each year for one person or $50 for a couple living at the same address.
 When you enrol for a U3A course you will be told about any extra costs for items such as room rental, photocopying and the like.
 The amount you will be required to pay will depend on the course.

 Is it better to join as a couple?
 Can my companion living at the same address be my partner for U3A membership?

 Yes.
 Enrolling as a couple entitles members to record one landline number and receive one Newsletter.
 You can each record an email address and mobile number.

 - All payments are by Visa and Mastercard credit and debit cards.
 (Note that only debit cards which do not require a PIN can be accepted).
 All payments by credit and debit cards are via a secure site.
 U3A ACT does not retain any of your credit or debit card details.

 - By mail